kumahq/kuma-website/app/_src/guides/excluding-traffic-from-transparent-proxy-redirection.md

    {% tab prerequisites-setup-kuma Universal %}
    Confirm that all necessary components are up and running.
 The following resources may be useful:

    - To set up a single-zone control plane, follow the [Single Zone Control Plane Deployment]({{ docs }}/production/cp-deployment/single-zone/) guide.

    - To generate a data plane proxy token (needed to authorize data plane proxies), refer to [Data Plane Proxy Token]({{ docs }}/production/secure-deployment/dp-auth/#data-plane-proxy-token) documentation.

-  - To prepare your service environment and start the data plane proxy, follow the [Installing Transparent Proxy on Universal]({{ docs }}/networking/transparent-proxy/installing-on-universal/) guide up to [Step 5: Install the transparent proxy]({{ docs }}/networking/transparent-proxy/installing-on-universal/#step-5-install-the-transparent-proxy).
+   - To set up your service environment and start the data plane proxy, follow the steps in the [Installing]({{ docs }}/networking/transparent-proxy/universal/#installation) section of the [Transparent Proxy on Universal]({{ docs }}/networking/transparent-proxy/universal/) documentation up to [Step 5: Install the Transparent Proxy]({{ docs }}/networking/transparent-proxy/universal/#step-5-install-the-transparent-proxy).
     {% endtab %}
     {% endtabs %}
     {% endcapture %}